 We can save up to 50% of our income each month.
 That means one salary covers the expenses of two months.
 We can also cover about two months of expenses with our credit card.
 I have health insurance with a deductible of 2500 CHF deductible.
 That highly reduces the risk.

 So, we decided to keep 10’000 CHF for emergencies.
 I am comfortable with that amount for Mrs. The Poor Swiss and me.

 Of course, you should not only take my word for it.

-There are many people in the personal finance community that are advocates of small emergency funds.
+Many people in the personal finance community are advocates of small emergency funds.
 There are even some people that think that they are not useful.

 Go Curry Cracker also mentioned that Emergency Funds are overrated.
 If you have a strong financial status, you may not need an emergency fund as strongly as you think.